edwinyjlim/edwinyjlim.github.io/posts/NYC-311-Public-API.md

 ## <a name="api-limits"></a> API Limits

-All API is restricted to a daily rate limit for requests.
-If your application requires an increased API rate limit, you must apply for a special API key.
+All API Keys are restricted to a daily rate limit for requests.
+If your application requires the API limit to be lifted, you must apply for a special API key.

 ## <a name="api-version"></a> API Version